scipy-conference/scipy_proceedings/papers/ramalingam_saravanan/ramalingam_saravanan.rst

-GraphTerm can be used like a regular terminal, with commands like ``ls``, ``vi`` etc. However, to use the graphical capabilities of GraphTerm, one needs to use GraphTerm-aware versions of these commands, ``gls`` and ``gvi``, that are part of the command toolchain that is bundled with the code.
+GraphTerm can be used like a regular terminal, with commands like ``ls``, ``vi`` etc. However, to use the graphical capabilities of GraphTerm, one needs to use GraphTerm-aware versions of these commands, with names like ``gls`` and ``gvi``, that are part of the command toolchain that is bundled with the code.
 The toolchain commands may be written any language, e.g., Bash shell script, Python etc., using the GraphTerm API described above.
-Additional features of GraphTerm are discussed and illustrated below.
+The GUI-like features of GraphTerm implemented using this toolchain are discussed and illustrated below.

 Clickable folders and files